huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 But for large sequence length you can benefit from interesting speedup for pure inference (also training)

 Note that Flash Attention makes the attention computation more memory efficient, meaning you can train with much larger sequence lengths without facing CUDA OOM issues.
+It can lead up to memory reduction up to 20 for large sequence length.
+Check out [the official flash attention repository](https://github.com/Dao-AILab/flash-attention) for more details.

 <div style="text-align: center">
 <img src="https://huggingface.co/datasets/ybelkada/documentation-images/resolve/main/llama-2-large-seqlen-padding.png">